PhilipYip1988/python-tutorials/001_install/001_windows_install/.ipynb_checkpoints/readme-checkpoint.md

-# Installing Python on Windows 11 (Mambaforge, IDLE, Spyder, JupyterLab, VSCode)
+# Installing Python on Windows 11

+This tutorial will configure Python 3.11 on a Windows 11 computer using Mambaforge.

 [YouTube Tutorial](https://www.youtube.com/watch?v=O-WZedLq_sE)